ritterim/rimdev-blog/_posts/2016-02-08-angular-prime-directive.md

 ...
 ```

-And back in the body of `index.html`, we replace the html with the directive:
+And back in the body of `index.html`, we replace the HTML with the directive:

 *Tip: Notice the name of the directive is camelCase and the element is kebab-case like most HTML elements*